EleBern/BREP-Python/README.md

 Moreover, with MPI version 3, `mpi` package of Chicken Scheme 4 cannot compiled.
 For more safety compilation of BREP, I modified script to deploy/compile it.

-With my modification, I confirmed the script work in my local computer (AMD Ryzen 5 3600; x86_64 architecture, 6 cores).
+With my modification, I confirmed the script work in my local computer (AMD Ryzen 5 3600; x86_64 architecture, 6 cores). -->

+The original BREP is protected with copyright.
+The script can be obtained from [the GL model](https://senselab.med.yale.edu/ModelDB/showModel.cshtml?model=232023).

 ## Requirements